loverajoel/loverajoel.github.io/_texts/00_the_timeless_life_compass.md

 Principles serve as foundations that get you what you want our of life.

-A principle is a matter of cause and effect.
+Principles are a matter of cause and effect.

 Principles allow us to make adjustments in our lives to incorporate meaningful changes that you want to embrace.